 If you liked the layout, functionality, and general build quality of our fifth-placed pick but weren’t so smitten with the finish, then Azio’s second addition to this list might be just the thing.

-Easily adaptable for both Mac and PC use, a simple switch allows you to toggle between the two, while a second switch can be used to determine whether you power your keyboard using Bluetooth wireless or USB cable.
+Easily adaptable for both Mac and PC use, a simple switch allows you to toggle between the two, while a second switch can be used to determine whether you power your keyboard using Bluetooth connectivity or USB cable.

 Finally, we have to mention those oh-so-clicky keys.
-One of the main reasons why many people look to add a vintage keyboard to their workspace is that deliciously solid click that the keys make, a much satisfying typing experience than offered by the dull thud of a standard keyboard.
+One of the main reasons why many people look to add a vintage keyboard to their workspace is that deliciously solid click that the typewriter keys make, a much satisfying typing experience than offered by the dull thud of a standard keyboard.

 Thankfully, this one delivers that satisfying click in spades, making it a joy to use no matter whether you’re working on the next great American novel or simply blasting your way through your favorite game.